Skip to content

 One hallmark of successful listening and actioning strategies is the planned census survey.
 This point-in-time listening event offers all employees the opportunity to share their feedback at the same time, producing a rich snapshot of perceptions for all leaders to take action and illuminating both broad trends as well as targeted insights.

 As organizations continue to evolve their listening strategies, they begin to incorporate additional listening channels that align with their business objectives.
 These additional ways of collecting employee feedback may include targeted surveys, continuous monitoring of key employee moments, crowdsourced solutions, and assessing actual behaviors.
-Organizations also begin to increase the speed at which employee feedback is acted upon, adjust their listening strategy to suit changing business needs, and integrate data from different sources to gain a holistic understanding of the employee experience.
+Organizations also accelerate how quickly they act on feedback, adjust their listening strategy as business needs shift, and integrate data from multiple sources to see the full employee experience across the lifecycle.

 While the role of the planned census survey may change as more feedback is being collected, the census survey still serves as a critical anchor in the employee listening strategy, providing an inclusive opportunity to understand all perceptions at a single point-in-time.
 This continues to facilitate action across the entire organization while also providing a robust dataset to understand how perceptions may be changing across the employee lifecycle and how the employee experience impacts business success.
 As opportunities emerge through the census survey, organizations with mature listening strategies leverage additional listening channels to gather more and deeper feedback on these critical topics.
 Overall, the research confirms that having continuous conversations does not mean the planned census survey disappears.
 Instead, insights from the planned census continue to inform cross-organizational actions and additional listening needs to help the organization and its people thrive.